michael-conway/irods_client_nfsrods/README.md

         // this change does require the client to specify the port when creating
         // the mount point (this is demonstrated later).
         "port": 2050,

-        // The Kerberos service principal used to authenticate the NFSRODS
-        // server to the KDC.
-The prefix, "nfs/", is required.
-        "kerberos_service_principal": "nfs/hostname@REALM",

-        // The absolute path to the Kerberos keytab file containing all principals.
-        // Clients will need to use the same keytab file as required by Kerberos.
-        "kerberos_keytab": "/etc/krb5.keytab",

         // The path within iRODS that will represent the root collection.
         // We recommend setting this to the zone.
 Using the zone as the root